nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

 This Matter weather station application demonstrates the usage of the :ref:`Matter <ug_matter>` application layer to build a weather station device using the Nordic Thingy:53.
 Such a device lets you remotely gather different kinds of data using the device sensors, such as temperature, air pressure, and relative humidity.
-The device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power, 802.15.4 Thread network.
+The device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power, 802.15.4 Thread or 802.11ax (Wi-Fi 6) network.
 You can use this application as a reference for creating your own application.

 .. note::